-The IA function adopts the International Standards for the Professional Practice of Internal Auditing (the "IIA Standards") issued by the IIA.
+The IA function adopts the International Standards for the Professional Practice of Internal Auditing (the "IIA Standards") issued by the IIA and complies with the IIA standards.

 The AC approves the appointment, termination, evaluation and compensation of the IA Head.
 The scope of authority and responsibility of the IA function is defined in the AC Terms of Reference.